 - They’re mainly based online so can be hard to talk to a real person if you have issues

 As well as the obvious pro’s, what I like about the service is that TransferWise will let you know where your money is at each stage of its journey.
 They can keep you and the receiver up to date via email if you request it.

 So when I used this service to buy my car, I did the exchange straight to the sellers account while she watched, and she knew the money had been taken from my account and was in progress, making us both feel secure.

 I was a little confused when I first used the platform so I recommend you watch their tutorial video’s if you’re also feeling a little lost.

 Once your account is set up and verified, it’s very simple to use.
 I recommend using Transferwise, I actually used it before writing this article!

 If you want to get your first transfer free of fees, use this referral link:

 Claim Your Free TransferWise Transfer *Limits may apply if this promotion is still in place

-If you have any questions about TransferWise, please send me a DM on Instagram and I would love to help you out!
+If you have any questions about TransferWise, please comment below!
+I would love to help you out!

 This page probably contains affiliate links.
 This means I receive a small commission if you choose to purchase through a link I provide (at no extra cost to you!).
 This helps to keep me on the road and continue to bring awesome content to you!